 Graduate keen to pursue a career in law?
 Aberdeen offers the exclusive opportunity of a highly-ranked two-year LLB programme for graduates in other subjects with a good honours degree.
-You will gain all the benefits of our trademark breadth, depth, choice and quality at Aberdeen Law School – ranked 5th out of over 90 in the UK, first in the UK graduate prospects and scoring an impressive 93% for student satisfaction.
+You will gain all the benefits of our trademark breadth, depth, choice and quality at Aberdeen Law School – ranked 5th out of over 90 in the UK and scoring an impressive 94% for student satisfaction.

 This programme is studied on campus.